SENG-350-2024-fall/Team5/UseCases.md

    <td><strong>Steps</strong>
    </td>
    <td>
-<strong>#1.</strong> If the best course of action for the patient has been decided to go to a GP, <strong>then</strong> a notification will be sent to the patient with other provided information like possible GPs in their area.
+<strong>#3.3.1.</strong> <strong>If</strong> the best course of action for the patient has been decided to go to a GP, <strong>then</strong> a notification will be sent to the patient with other provided information like possible GPs in their area.
    </td>
   </tr>
   <tr>